The Federal Budget

 The effective tax rate shown below is the percentage of their income that people actually pay, after exemptions, credits and deductions.
 These are lower than a person’s marginal tax rate, which you may have read about, and only applies to some of their earnings.
 These effective tax rates include FICA payments that are made to Social Security and Medicare.

-The effect this would have on the amount of revenue generated was specified at each level.
-Naturally, decreases in the tax rates resulted in increases in the budget deficit shown in the bubble that followed them, just as increases in the tax rates resulted in decreases to the deficit.
+The effect these changes would have on the effective tax rate and the amount of revenue generated was specified at each level.
+Decreases in the tax rates resulted in increases in the budget deficit presented in the bubble that moved with them through the exercise, just as increases in the tax rates resulted in decreases to the deficit.

 Related Standard Polls

 In standard polls the overall majority and Democrats have consistently shown support for increasing taxes on upper incomes.
-Republicans, though, respond differently to different types of questions, consistent with their ambivalent responses to the arguments for and against increasing taxes on the wealthy.
+Republicans, though, respond differently to different types of questions, consistent with their ambivalent responses to the arguments for and against increasing taxes on high incomes.

-When asked whether they favor or oppose raising taxes on Americans earning over $250,000 a robust bipartisan majority has favored it.
+When asked whether they favor or oppose raising taxes on high incomes, bipartisan majorities have been in favor.

 • Asked whether they favor “increasing the tax rate on Americans earning more than $250,000,” 77% were in favor, including 88% of Democrats and 61% of Republicans.
 (2017, PRRI)

-However when they are given the opportunity to increase, decrease or keep taxes the same, and neither given information on what those rates are and what change they are proposing, Republicans do not increase taxes on incomes over $250,000 or the wealthy in general, while the overall majority and Democrats do.
+However when they are given the opportunity to increase, decrease or keep taxes the same, and neither given information on what those rates are and what change they are proposing, Republicans do not increase taxes on high incomes, while the overall majority and Democrats do.

 • Asked whether they favor, “increasing tax rates only on families earning over 250,000 dollars a year,” 44% were in favor while 48% opposed.
 Among Democrats, 56% were in favor.
 Among Republicans only 32% were in favor (59% opposed).
 (January 2019, Fox News)